Vorlonsoft/AndroidRate/README.md

 protected void onCreate(Bundle savedInstanceState) {
   super.onCreate(savedInstanceState);

-  AppRate.with(this).monitor();                  // Monitors app launch times
-  AppRate.showRateDialogIfMeetsConditions(this); // Shows the Rate Dialog when conditions are met }
+  AppRate.quickStart(this); // Monitors the app launch times and shows the Rate Dialog when default conditions are met }
 ```